 9.Process group and Knowledge areas are still relevant or not?

 Process groups are definitely relevant in the seventh edition covered under the section of ‘models, methods and artifacts’ & ‘knowledge areas’ are described under different performance domains.(Refer to Q.16)

 10.Where can one find the inputs, tools and techniques, and outputs (ITTO)?

 Detailed information on ITTO can be found on PMI standards and PMBoK® guide Seventh Edition has detailed out the range of tools in a section called “Models, Methods, and Artifacts”.

 11.Does the content from previous editions is no more valid with respect to seventh edition of PMBoK® Guide?

-Majority of concepts and key learnings from sixth edition will definitely be reflected in seventh edition.
+Majority of concepts and key learnings from the sixth edition will definitely be reflected in the seventh edition.
 It is suggested for the existing project managers to use the learnings from previous edition with tailoring needs with respect to added conceptual inputs from seventh edition.

 12.Does the seventh edition is aligned to other international frameworks like PRINCE2, IT Infrastructure Library (ITIL) and disciplined agile?

 Yes, different approaches fit within the principles of the draft standard as well as performance domains from the guide.
 But the draft standard and the guide do not prescribe any specific approach.